 Trichomes appear on the surface of the female plant’s buds, leaves, and (less often) the stalk.
 THC synthesizes in the heads of these trichomes.
 When inhaled or consumed in high enough quantities, THC molecules bind directly to CB1 receptors in the brain, causing the well-known psychoactive effect.

 THC goes right to the CB1 receptors, stimulating parts of the brain that respond to pleasure and releases our happy-brain chemical called dopamine.
 All said and done, you end up experiencing the infamous “high.”

 Unlike THC, most CBD comes from the male cannabis plants, the ones that make hemp.
 This means that the potent psychoactive effects of THC are not going to happen by consuming CBD.
 But it gets even better!

-Plant Therapy’s CBD is broad-spectrum, which means our CBD product is THC-free.
+Plant Therapy’s CBD tinctures are broad-spectrum, which means our CBD tinctures are THC-free.

 So what does this mean?
 CBD will not get you high.
 Not even a little bit.

 CBD does not bind to cannabinoid receptors the same way as THC.
 It acts more on CB2 receptors, which are much more dispersed throughout the body than CB1 receptors which are located primarily in the brain.
 And instead of attaching directly onto the receptor, CBD impacts them indirectly.
 It does this by activating other receptors and signals throughout the body, like TRPV1 receptors, which are involved with inflammation and pain regulation.

 Oh, and CBD contains beta-caryophyllene, an endocannabinoid system stimulating terpene that is known as a potent anti-inflammatory agent.